A Citrix Virtual Apps or Citrix Virtual Desktops site uses three SQL Server databases:

 The default installation uses the default Windows service accounts and permissions.
 See the Microsoft documentation for details of these defaults, including the addition of Windows service accounts to the sysadmin role.
 The Controller uses the Network Service account in this configuration.
 The Controller does not require any additional SQL Server roles or permissions.

 If necessary, you can select Hide instance for the database instance.
 When configuring the address of the database in Studio, enter the instance’s static port number, rather than its name.
 See the Microsoft documentation for details about hiding an instance of SQL Server Database Engine.

-Most production deployments, and any deployment that uses Microsoft high availability features, should use supported non-Express editions of SQL Server installed on machines other than the server where the first Controller is installed.
-The System requirements article lists the supported SQL Server versions.
+For most production deployments, and any deployment that uses Microsoft high availability features, we recommend using only supported non-Express editions of SQL Server.
+Install SQL Server on machines other than the server where the first Controller is installed.
+System requirements lists the supported SQL Server versions.
 The databases can reside on one or more machines.

 Ensure the SQL Server software is installed before creating a site.
 You don’t have to create the database, but if you do, it must be empty.
 Configuring Microsoft high availability technologies is also recommended.

 Use Windows Update to keep SQL Server up-to-date.

 Set up the databases from the site creation wizard